SeleniumHQ/selenium/README.md

 The order of building modules is determined by the `go` system itself.
-If you want to build an individual module (assuming all dependent modules have previously been build) try something like:
+If you want to build an individual module (assuming all dependent modules have previously been built) try something like:

 ```sh
 ./go //javascript/atoms:test:run